noxx896/odin-recipes/README.md

-Basic project to understand fundamentals of HTML
+Basic project to understand fundamentals of HTML.

+Web page containing some recipes.